publiccodenet/about/activities/tool-management/streamyard.md

 ## Guidance on using Streamyard

-The operations coordinator created an account with an alias and the Codebase Stewards have access to the platform.
-We use Streamyard for (live) streaming codebase stories and interviews.
+The Operations coordinator created an account with an alias and the Codebase stewards have access to the platform.
+We use Streamyard for live streaming codebase stories and interviews.

 ## Streamyard Management